itsxwang/software-development/Backend/Databases/DBsbasicsAndConcepts/Atomic_valuesAndRelationships.md

 An **atomic value** is a value in a table cell that cannot or should not be broken down further according to the rules of the database.

 ## 🔍 Why it's important:
-- Atomic values are a key part of First Normal Form (1NF) in database normalization.
+- Atomic values are a key part of First Normal Form (1NF) in database normalization, they help maintain data integrity and simplify querying.

 - 1NF requires each field (column) to contain only atomic (single) values — no sets, lists, or nested values.